NFL RedZone: Whip around coverage

 At 1:00 p.m.
 (Eastern) the RedZone program begins, and immediately dives into live look-ins across the league.
 Host Scott Hanson gives a brief introduction of the day, highlighting key developing stories, as teams are typically already lining up for opening kickoff.
-When the first kickoff takes place, Hanson will say "Seven hours of commercial-free football... starts now!"
 Coverage of the opening kickoffs and a cursory look at early drives that are being established are the initial focus.
 Coverage is normally shown in full-screen, with one particular game as the primary focus for the moment.

 The coverage is a direct simulcast of the CBS or Fox broadcast feed and commentary, with only occasional and usually brief voice-over comments by Hanson as needed.
-Coverage sometimes switches to split-screen, with two, three, four ("quad-box"), five ("Penta-box"), or as many as eight ("Octo-box") game feeds being shown simultaneously.
+Coverage sometimes switches to split-screen, with two, three, four ("quad-box"), five ("Penta-box"), eight ("Octo-box"), or as many as ten ("Deca-box") game feeds being shown simultaneously.
 Producers in the studio monitor all game feeds in-progress, and decide which game to feature at any given moment.
 NFL television rules are exempted for RedZone, and live look-ins of games that are subject to blackout are still allowed to be aired in all markets.

 Whenever a team enters the red zone, the coverage will switch to a full-screen live look-in of that game's television broadcast.
 It will attempt to cover a potential scoring result (touchdown or field goal).
 Meanwhile, the other games continue to be monitored, in case the need arises to switch to another feed at short notice.
 Field goal attempts from outside the red zone are sometimes shown, either live or in replay, if they pose significance to the outcome of the respective game.

 As the games enter halftime, the coverage shifts over to games still finishing up the second quarter, even if there are no teams in the red zone.
 Some noncompetitive games that would otherwise not be looked at may take the attention for a few minutes, in order to fill the broadcast with as much live football coverage as possible.
 As soon as better games start returning for the third quarter, second half kickoffs typically take a priority.